nuntipat/MicroVSA/README.md

-# MicroVSA
+# MIVSA

-This repository contains an official implementation of MicroVSA, a low-dimensional computing (LDC) classifier library for 8, 16, and 32-bit MCUs, as well as several example projects demonstrating how to integrate and benchmark MicroVSA on MCU development boards.
+This repository provides the official implementation for the paper "MIVSA: An Ultra-Lightweight Classifier Enabling Intelligence Battery-less Energy Harvesting Embedded Systems".
+It extends the [MicroVSA](https://github.com/nuntipat/MicroVSA) to support intermittent inference on 16- and 32-bit MCUs.

 ## Project Structure